 Relaxed hair can look sleek and sophisticated, but it's not effortless.
 In its own way, it's just as high maintenance as natural hair.
-Because chemical straightening is a harsh process, nourishing your tresses is essential to maintaining its health.
-A proper regimen for relaxed black hair doesn't need to be complicated or expensive, but it should be consistent.
-Here's what you need to start, and how to execute.
+Because chemical straightening is a harsh process, nourishing your tresses is essential to maintaining hair health.
+A relaxed hair regime doesn't need to be complicated or expensive, but it should be consistent.
+"Caring for relaxed hair has many similarities to caring for natural hair with a few major differences, says celebrity hairstylist Monaé Everett.
+We asked Everett and hair expert Diane Cole Stevens for their advice on how to keep relaxed hair healthy.

-How often should you deep condition?
-Depends on how dry your hair is.
+And how often should you deep condition?
+It depends on how dry your hair is.
 If you're diligent about conditioning and always use a leave-in after shampooing, you probably won't need deep treatments more than once or twice a month.

-How often you need a protein treatment also depends on what your locks have been through.
+"Relaxed hair from sodium hydroxide or calcium straighteners can weaken strands, so protein treatments may be necessary," says Stevens.
 If your tresses are 100-percent virgin—that is, no chemicals at all, including color—your hair can be perfectly healthy without any major protein treatments.
 (An occasional mild reconstructor keeps your hair strong, but it's not required.)

 Relaxed hair benefits from a daily application of hair oil or leave-in conditioner.
-If you're creating a curly look via a straw set, bantu knots, or braids, mousse is a must.
+If you're creating a curly look via a straw set, Bantu knots, or braids, mousse is a must.
+You may not need hair oil or a leave-in conditioner each day, but paying attention to your hair's look and feel will help you replenish your hair with what it needs.

 Consistent hair care is one of the keys to healthy tresses.
 If you only deep condition haphazardly or you let several months go by without a protein treatment, your locks will pay the price.
 It might be helpful to keep a hair journal until the routine becomes second nature to you.
 You often need to make time for hair care; taking proactive steps helps to prevent problems down the line.